What Being in the SAS Taught me About Leadership

 Every entrepreneurial adventure needs ample dollops of both courage and serendipity.
 By all means, have a go but get to the reality as quickly as possible.
 As TED speaker and founder of Idealab, a start-up incubator, points out, timing is the biggest predictor of business success.

 Don’t take failure personally, just do it cheaply.
-You’re only a failure when the times you get knocked down overtakes the number of times you get back up.
+You’re only a failure when the times you get knocked down overtake the number of times you get back up.
 The SAS motto: ‘Who dares Wins’ is true, but only if you dare to adapt and keep going in the face of defeat.

 That’s why you need to be able to handle VUCA – Volatility, Uncertainty, Complexity and Ambiguity.
 Volatility, according to McKinsey’s Economic Snapshot for September 2015, is on the rise across the world and is cited more often than anything else as being a threat to businesses.
-Actually, when execs don’t think volatility is a threat, that’s when they’re buying into the delusion of certainty.
+When execs don’t think volatility is a threat, that’s when they’re buying into the delusion of certainty.

 A patrol would always consider the variables that might introduce themselves when planning missions.
 They always have an ‘Actions-On’ plan.
 They try to consider every eventuality and think about what could go wrong.
 Finally, they then formulate a set of plans e.g. actions on being ambushed at X, ‘Shoot ‘n’ Scoot’ to RV Y.

-Mostly not enough time is spent on the preparation phase in the planning of what could go wrong so when it does happen, it’s hailed as a big shock, which wasn’t really a shock at all; it’s just Chaos doing its thing.
+Mostly not enough time is spent on the preparation phase in the planning of what could go wrong so when it does happen, it’s hailed as a big shock, which wasn’t a shock at all; it’s just Chaos doing its thing.

 The SEAL of effective leadership: Leadership should be considered a verb, not an entitlement.
 Leadership is vital in the firefight, you want one person leading the way so that there is no confusion.
 But these are the signs of great leadership.

 Everybody gets a say in what’s happening because collective intelligence is more effective than an individual.
-Once the orders are being given by the patrol leader, most people already know what’s coming and so it makes the orders easier to remember too.
+Once the orders are given by the patrol leader, most people already know what’s coming so it makes the orders easier to remember too.

 A lot of wars shouldn’t have happened and a lot of needless suffering could have been eliminated if ‘so-called’ leaders stuck to being morally legitimate.
-There have been times when a patrol has been compromised by innocents and even though it’s put the patrol in danger, they’ve stuck to their own moral code.
+There have been times when a patrol has been compromised by innocents and even though it’s put the patrol in danger, they’ve stuck to their moral code.
 You know the risks involved with the work, but you also know how you will act because you’ve got to live with yourself afterwards.
-A companies values should be meaningful, not just a nice thing to stick on the walls.
+A company’s values should be meaningful, not just a nice thing to stick on the walls.
 It’s what you stand for and gives everybody a code of conduct should the poo-poo hit the fan.

 Martin is an international coach and in his recent book ‘From Mercenaries to Missionaries’, he shares three fundamental principles of leading high performing teams and the three core skills elite teams need to operate successfully.